num0005/h2codez_docs/docs/DAEConverter/Commands.md

 -decompile (path)

-    description: An expiremantal command used to dump meshes from render_model files into loadable OBJ files.
-Not guarunteed to work with all types of render_model tags.
+    description: An experimental command used to dump meshes from render_model files into loadable OBJ files.
+Not guaranteed to work with all types of render_model tags.
 Especially different revisions of the tag.
 Point the path at a render_model file including the file extension.

 -replace-node (path) (path)